jonbstanley/Tek405xEmulator/README.md

 Update 02 Nov 2021

-  - display updated to enable refresh graphics
+  - the display has been updated to enable refresh graphics

 Previous: